 - Inpatient hospital services for up to 90 days per "benefit period."
-Days 1 through 60 are completely covered after the \$1,100 deductible.
-For days 61 through 90, the recipient must pay \$275 per day.
-For stays exceeding 90 days, the services can be covered by "lifetime reserve days" (a recipient can receive up to 60 days of coverage over a lifetime); for each lifetime reserve day, a recipient must pay \$550. - Extended care (such as in a nursing home) after a hospital stay of at least 3 days, lasting up to 100 days per spell of illness (also with payment as described below).
+Days 1 through 60 are completely covered after the \$1,184 deductible.
+For days 61 through 90, the patient must pay \$296 per day.
+For stays exceeding 90 days, the services can be covered by "lifetime reserve days" (a patient can receive up to 60 days of coverage over a lifetime); for each lifetime reserve day used, the patient must pay \$592.68 - Extended care (such as in a nursing home) after an inpatient hospital stay of at least 3 days, lasting up to 100 days per spell of illness (also with payment as described below).
 Days 1 through 20 are completely covered.
-The recipient must pay \$137.50 per day for days 21 through 100, and all costs for each day after 100. - Home health services after a hospital stay of at least 3 days, for up to 100 visits per year.
-The recipient pays nothing for Medicare-approved services, and 20% of the Medicare-approved amount for any durable medical equipment (walkers, wheel-chairs, hospital beds, etc.).
+The recipient must pay \$148 per day for days 21 through 100, and all costs after day 100 in the same spell of illness. - Home health services.
+The recipient pays nothing for Medicare-approved services, and 20% of the Medicare-approved amount for durable medical equipment (such as walkers, wheelchairs, and hospital beds). - Transfusions.
+The recipient pays nothing if the hospital got the blood from a blood bank at no charge.
+If the hospital had to pay for the blood, the recipient pays the hospital's costs for the first 3 pints received as an inpatient (unless the recipient or another person donates to replace what is used). - Limited hospice care.69